rayan4444/ros_on_rpi_tutorial/README.md

 #### Desktop or no Desktop?

 Especially because the Pi is going to be used inside a robot, there is no real point in installing a desktop.
 If you chose to install a desktop anyways - the default Unity or more lightweight options like lubuntu, xubuntu , etc. - you can follow the steps in any of the methods above.

-> Note: I tried installing lubuntu but it didn't work on my Raspberry Pi
+> Note: there is no support for lubuntu for 18.04 on RPi ([as of the time of writing](https://askubuntu.com/questions/1114938/unable-to-locate-package-lubuntu-desktop)).
+I installed ubuntu mate desktop instead because it installed faster ``` sudo apt install ubuntu-mate-desktop``` (HAX office Ethernet: 4.5h)

 ### Install ROS Melodic